 Parents: Dalmatian x Labrador mix

-Dalmadors are hybrids of two iconic dog breeds: the Dalmatian and Labrador.
+Dalmadors are hybrids of two iconic dog breeds: the Dalmatian and the Labrador.
 They’re not the most common Lab mixes, so there’s plenty of variation – even within the same litter.
 However, it’s likely you’ll get a great dog regardless.

 The signature Dalmatian spots will almost always be present.
 Spots may appear throughout the entire coat, though it’s more likely you’ll see patches of black and white spots.
 As such, they should inherit the smooth, short coat of the Dalmatian.